-Exercises For Shoulder Tendinitis
+Exercises to Relieve Shoulder Tendinitis

-What Is Shoulder Tendinitis?
+What’s Shoulder Tendinitis?

 In this condition, tendon inflammation is accompanied by micro-fissures that prevent movement and rotation in the area where the tendinitis is located.

-2. Mechanical Factors
+2. Mechanical factors

-3. Vascular Factors
+3. Vascular factors

 In this case, the infra and supraspinatus muscles are affected.
 Both muscles have zones of little irrigation in the tendon and are more susceptible to degenerative processes.